Pilot (Bones): Summary

 Brennan wants to confront the Senator but Booth argues that he is not the only suspect.
 The Senator's aide, Ken Thompson, was Cleo's boyfriend.
 There is also Cleo's stalker, Oliver Laurier.
 Booth tells Brennan that they have a major case and that FBI Deputy Director Cullen is going to want to set up a special unit to investigate.
 To do everything by the book he wants her to stay at her lab; but Brennan coerces Booth into agreeing to let her come with him into the field.

 Based on the particulates embedded in Cleo's skull, Hodgins determines that Cleo's skull may have been smashed by a sledgehammer on a cement floor with diatomaceous earth.
 By the distinctive damage done to her finger pads and the way the body was hidden, the team determines that the murderer had put a lot of effort into hiding the body.
 Hodgins also reveals that Cleo was taking medicine for her depression, while Brennan realizes that the small bones found with Cleo's body are not frog bones but fetal ear bones, indicating Cleo Eller was pregnant.

 Hodgins, a devout conspiracy theorist, convinces Brennan that they may never find the truth because Senator Bethlehem will impede the investigation.
 Without telling Booth, Brennan recklessly confronts the Senator.
 Consequently, Deputy Director Cullen removes Booth from the case, but Brennan refuses to give up.
 With the help of her fellow scientists, she uncovers evidence that Cleo Eller's boyfriend, Ken Thompson, had killed Cleo because he feared the scandal of Cleo's pregnancy would affect his career negatively.

 Cultural references

-Almost every episode of Season 1 contains a popular culture reference to which the character Dr. Temperance Brennan replies with her catch phrase, "I don't know what that means".
+Almost every episode of season one contains a popular culture reference to which Brennan replies with her catch phrase, "I don't know what that means".

-In the pilot, Booth references The X-Files: "We're Scully and Mulder."
+In this episode, Booth references The X-Files saying: "We're Scully and Mulder."